-This page is dedicated to our wonderful sponsors who have supported us and ensured that the third Dover Pride could take place this year.
+This page is dedicated to our wonderful sponsors who have supported us and ensured that the fourth Dover Pride could take place this year.

 Thank you all so so much!

 Dover Technical College (EKC Group) are our main sponsor for Dover Pride.
 We welcome and acknowledge the work they deliver to young people and adults in their colleges across Kent.
 EKC Group are a family of six community-based colleges across East Kent, their mission is to play a leading role for education.
 Developing the economic and social prosperity of the communities they are located in.
 EKC colleges deliver inspirational, inclusive and purposeful education that enables young people and adults to achieve their ambitions.
 Find out more at EKC Group: https://www.ekcgroup.ac.uk/

 Future Foundry are partners in the event; they support and encourage the Dover Pride team by contributing in the form of staff time, materials, workshop access and hall hire.
 Future Foundry has experience running successful events and carnivals.
 Future Foundry empowers young people with self-employment, freelancing and creative skills, promoting learning, develop support networks and encourage a ‘do it yourself’ approach to career development.

 UNISON are proud partners in the event: while achieving local and national success.
 UNISON represents and acts for members working in a range of public services and utilities.
 They represent members, negotiate and bargain on their behalf, campaign for better working conditions and pay and for public services.
 UNISON is passionate about eliminating discrimination and inequality from the workplace and in society through our equality organising.
 Check out more at UNISON South East - https://southeast.unison.org.uk/